surma/containix/README.md

 ## Installation

 You must have nix installed for containix to work.
-As a result, you can run containix directly:
+Therefore, you might as well run containix via nix:

 ```console
 $ nix run github:surma/containix